 - Treating both subjects as completely equal.
 A strong essay argues that one is better, more effective, or more relevant for a specific purpose.

-Fix these before you submit and your essay will already be stronger than most.
+Fix these before you submit, and your essay will already be stronger than most.

 Conclusion